Proud19/tripsage/backend/README.md

 - `pnpm install prisma --save-dev` to install prisma
 - `prisma generate` after changing the schema.prisma file
 - `npx prisma generate` after changing the db
+- `prisma db push` to push changes to the db
+- `prisma db push --force-reset` to force push changes (will delete all data in the db)